Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Design and implementation

-BATIS is designed to automate the task of testing and characterizing all gates and forming all necessary 1D current channels for arbitrary-length linear QD arrays.
-The procedural flow of the single-button-press algorithm is depicted in Fig.~\ref{fig:colorful_sems}(b).
+BATIS is designed to automate the testing, characterization, and initialization of all gates, as well as the formation of all necessary 1D current channels for linear QD arrays.
+The procedural flow of the single-button-press algorithm, depicted in Fig.~\ref{fig:algorithm}, is rooted in the underlying device physics, making it both interpretable and robust, while also enabling adaptability across devices and scalability to arbitrary-length 1D arrays.

-BATIS takes as input two configuration files describing the device design and certain generic characteristics of the device and instruments.
-Based on that information, it performs full diagnostics and characterization of each gate and determines the proper configuration for the consecutive stage of the tuning processes.
-Each of the six stages in BATIS involves at least one device measurement followed by data analysis to extract characteristics of a selected subset of gates, shown in Fig.~\ref{fig:colorful_sems}(b) by gray rounded rectangles.
-The optional \textit{optical illumination} stage is executed on an as-needed basis.
-Illumination involves exposing the QD device to 780~\si{\nano\meter} light under carefully chosen gate voltages, to modify its state.
-Such exposure shifts the gate voltage response by modifying the amount (and if desired, the sign) of charge trapped at the semiconductor-oxide interface~\cite{Wolfe24-COI}.
+BATIS takes as input two configuration files describing the device design and certain generic specifications of the device and instruments.
+These files include detailed descriptions of all gates, the desired current channels, and the QD device connectivity.
+Additionally, they define a wire map of the experimental setup and a set of variables associated with each stage of the tuning process.
+These variables include instrumentation constraints, which prevent the algorithm from exploring unsupported operating ranges, and device safety limits, which protect the hardware from excessive or damaging voltages.
+Using this information, BATIS performs comprehensive diagnostics and characterization of each gate and automatically determines the appropriate configuration for the next stage of the tuning sequence, as depicted in Fig.~\ref{fig:algorithm}.

-The algorithm follows conditional logic visually represented with arrows of different colors in Fig.~\ref{fig:colorful_sems}(b).
-The gray arrows indicate the procedural step in the sequence.
-Passing the test for the current stage, marked with yellow diamonds in Fig.~\ref{fig:colorful_sems}(b), initiates the next stage, as indicated with green arrows.
-Failing a test can result in repeated measurements, device illumination, or termination of tuning, depending on the stage.
-The physical intuition behind each measurement, together with idealized and real-world data associated with each stage, are shown in Fig.~\ref{fig:physics_steps}.
+The configuration files establish a link between abstract descriptions of device components and the operational language used within BATIS.
+For instance, the functionality of each gate is automatically inferred from the user-provided device architecture, enabling BATIS to construct a gate lookup table.
+When combined with the wire map, this allows BATIS to automatically identify and perform the appropriate specialized measurements by linking the logical gate definitions to the physical measurement instruments.
+This abstraction layer ensures that BATIS remains agnostic to both the specific device layout and the instrumentation used.

+The algorithm follows conditional logic, which is visually represented by boxes and arrows of different colors in Fig.~\ref{fig:algorithm}.
+Each of the six stages in BATIS, indicated in Fig.~\ref{fig:algorithm} with rounded gray rectangles, involves at least one optimization of a device measurement or manipulation followed by data analysis to extract characteristics of a selected subset of gates.
+The measurements typical of each stage are detailed in Fig.~\ref{fig:physics_steps}, with the first row in each panel explaining the measurement, and the second and third rows showing a cartoon representation of the data (in each case, showing success on the left and failure on the right) and an example of measured experimental data for each step, respectively.